Annual Sunflower

 Aster family (Asteraceae)

-Description: This is a native annual plant with a large and stout central stem from 3-9' tall, although occasionally smaller.
-Toward the apex of the plant, thereColony of Sunflowers may be a few side stems, but it is tall and columnar overall.
-The large alternate leaves are up to 8" long and 6" across – they have a tendency to droop downward from the long petioles.
-They are cordate with fine dentate margins, although some of the smaller leaves may have smooth margins and a lanceolate shape.
-The daisy-like composite flowers consist of numerous central disk florets that are brown, which are surrounded by approximately 20-40 ray florets that are yellow.
-Each composite flower is about 3-5" across.
-An average plant will bear from 1-10 of these flowers, and bloom from mid- to late summer for about 1½ months.
-There is not much of a fragrance, although the disk florets have a musty smell that is peculiar to sunflowers.
-The roots of this annual plant are fibrous, while the seeds are dispersed by gravity when the tall plants topple over during the winter.
+The daisy-like flowerheads consist of numerous central disk florets (each about 1/8" across) that are yellow to brown; they are surrounded by approximately 20-40 ray florets.
+The petal-like extensions of the ray flowers are yellow.
+Each flowerhead is about 3-5" across.
+At the bottom of each flowerhead, there are large overlapping bracts in 2-3 series.
+These floral bracts are dull green, stiffly hairy, and ovate in shape, tapering abruptly to form long narrow tips.
+An average plant will bear from 1-12 of these flowerheads, and bloom from mid- to late summer for about 1½ months.
+There is not much of a fragrance, although the florets have a musty smell that is peculiar to sunflowers.
+During the fall, the disk florets are replaced by large seeds that are ovoid and somewhat flattened in shapee; they are dispersed by gravity when the tall plants topple over during the winter.
 Like many other species in its genus, the Annual Sunflower exudes chemicals that kills off other kinds of vegetation.
 Thus, it has a tendency to form colonies that exclude other plants, particularly in disturbed areas.

 Photographic Location: The above photographs were taken along a railroad near Champaign, Illinois.

 Comments: The Annual Sunflower is thought to be adventive from western United States.
 However, it was cultivated as a source of food by native Americans, and was likely introduced to Illinois by them prior to European settlement.
 The cultivated sunflower of modern agriculture is a self-pollinating hybrid of this plant and another annual sunflower that occurs in the Great Plains.
-Because of its large heart-shaped leaves, it is easy to distinguish the Annual Sunflower from other Helianthus spp. that occur in the Midwest.
+Because of its large heart-shaped leaves, it is easy to distinguish the Annual Sunflower from other Helianthus spp.
+(Sunflowers) that occur in the Midwest.

 Return